uhellstr/oracle-f1-stats-db/README.md

 Also verify you can connect to the APEX_PUBLIC_USER.

 b) Create a catalog (you don't need to be the Oracle O/S user as long as you can run java) called ords and the following subcatalogs.
-In this example we have downloaded ORDS version 19.
-In this example we use the O/S user test that has it's home catalog in /home/test
+In this example we have downloaded ORDS version 18.
+In this example we use the O/S user test that has it's home catalog in /home/test.
+I recommend you download as late version as possible.
+If you however go for the 22.1 version or newer you really have to read the documentation since the installation for that version is different then ORDS version 18-21.

 1. $ mkdir ords
 2. $ cd ords
-3. $ mkdir ords191
+3. $ mkdir ords181
 4. $ mkdir scripts
 5. $ mkdir logs
 6. $ mkdir configdir